rgehrsitz/lab_monitor/README.md

    - **`schedule.times`**: Array of local times for daily runs (e.g., `["06:00", "16:00"]`).
 You can specify as many times as needed.
    - **`channels`**: ThingSpeak channel IDs and data field names for each lab.
    - **`openai.model`**: Target model (e.g., `gpt-4o-mini-2025-01-07`, `gpt-4o`, `gpt-4-turbo`).
+   - **`openai.max_context_attempts`** (optional): How many back-and-forth rounds the model can request additional historical data within a single run.
+Defaults to 3 if omitted.
    - **`email.sender` / `email.recipients`**: SES-verified sender and list of recipients.
    - **`state`**: Directory for cached report history.
 2. Optionally create `config.local.yaml` (gitignored) for machine-specific overrides.